Late Rent and Fees: The Essentials

 Utilize a Reliable Property Management Software

-ExactEstate is top-of-the-line property management software that offers solutions to complex property management problems such as collecting late payments and late fees.
+ExactEstate is top-of-the-line property management software that solves complex property management problems such as collecting late payments and fees.
 ExactEstate offers automatic rent collection that includes a schedule and automates recurring rent, add-ons, and associated fee postings, including late fees.

-With ExactEstate, you won't need to stress about reaching out and following up with your tenants all the time to collect their rent payments and late fees.
-ExactEstate is your one-stop shop for property management, especially collecting payments.
+With ExactEstate, you won't need to stress about constantly following up with your tenants to collect their rent payments and late fees.
+It is your one-stop shop for property management, especially payment collection.

 View Related Posts: Property Management